I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 He was born in southern Italy in 1863 and raised in a privileged family.
 At the age of 19, he ran off with the daughter of a duke and then abandoned her.
 This set the life-long pattern of his treatment of women; abuse them and cast them aside.

 He was a very talented writer and made millions from his work.
-He was also talented at spending his money and was constantly in debt.
+He was even more talented at spending his money and was constantly in debt.

 This infuriated D’Annunzio.
 In September 1919, he gathered together 2,000 recently released soldiers and marched on the Adriatic port of Fiume.
-The people of the city were mostly of Italian heritage, but the peace treaty placed them in the newly created country of Yugoslavia.
+The people of the city were mostly of Italian heritage, but the World War I peace treaty placed them in the newly created country of Yugoslavia.

 D’Annunzio seized the city and ran it as a dictator for 15 months.
 During this time he invented fascism.